 Our senior consultant recommends, “Highlight your ‘key selling points’, such as your achievements, years of experience, technical background, skills and networks.
 Imagine you are a product that you have invented – what is your unique selling proposition, and how would you best sell yourself to a total stranger?”

 However, she also cautions candidates to keep their pitch short, sharp and clear, as there is a fine line between confidence and arrogance.

 This question is a perfect opportunity for you to explain what you do well, and why that means you’re the right candidate for the job.
 Pick three attributes you have that you think are the most important ones for the job you’re applying for, and give examples of how you have used these strengths in a professional situation.

 These could be tangible skills, such as proficiency in a particular software programme, system, or a foreign language, or intangible soft skills, such as good team management.
 Make sure you explain how each strength relates to the particular role you’re applying for.

 Hiring managers ask this question as they want to observe how candidates react under pressure, and whether they have learnt from their ‘weaknesses’.

-“Hiring managers want to see if you will actively pursue opportunities for self-improvement and growth by overcoming your weaknesses, rather than being held back by them,” Claire says.
+“Hiring managers want to see if you will actively pursue opportunities for self-improvement and growth by overcoming your weaknesses, rather than being held back by them,” she says.